COME CELEBRATE RALLY DAY WITH US!

 Choose one question to answer in your Speech:

-1. What does it mean that God is eternal?
-Why does this matter?
+1. What does it mean that God is omnipresent?
+Why is this important?

-6. What is Apologetics and why do we study it?
+6. What is prayer and why is it important?

-The Senior Varsity Worldview Apologetics Platform Speech Competition for ages 13 + up
+The Senior Varsity Worldview Apologetics Platform Speech Competition for ages 13 - 18

 To compete in this Contest, Senior Division students will prepare an 8-minute maximum Platform Apologetics Speech.
 Learn more about the Platform Apologetics Speech from the Ballots and the Judge’s Worksheet in the attachments.